slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.' -- Ray Bradbury*

 ### On classics

+Reading is not a race.
+Read the books they want to ban, not the ones made to make money.

 > *'The great books are the books that never have to be written again.' -- Carl Van Doren*